We’re all planning for the year ahead – one that we hope brings positive change in many ways.

 The Basics of How G2 Works

-At the highest level, G2 sorts all software and services into categories – Localisation, Business Intelligence, Sales Enablement – to name just a few.
-Inside of categories there are different grids, indexes, ratings, and other reports.
-Each grid, index or report can be viewed by market segment, so make sure you’re selecting the market segment reflective of your company’s size.
+At the highest level, G2 sorts all software and services into categories such as localisation, business intelligence, and sales enablement, to name just a few.
+Inside of categories are different grids, indexes, ratings, and other reports.
+Each grid, index, or report can be viewed by market segment, so make sure you’re selecting the market segment reflective of your company’s size.
 Companies can choose one or more categories their product(s) fall into based on their main target market.
 In addition, G2’s internal research team uses a proprietary process to analyse existing reviews to place companies into other categories that might be relevant based on reviews within chosen categories.

 How G2 Scores Products and Vendors

 G2 collects data from both user reviews and online sources.
 They then apply a proprietary algorithm to this data to calculate the Customer Satisfaction and Market Presence scores in real time, which are reflected on the grid.
 These grids are snapshots of moments in time, and are in constant flux.

 - Customer satisfaction with end user-focused product attributes based on user reviews

 - Popularity and statistical significance based on the number of reviews received by G2

 - Age of reviews (more-recent reviews provide relevant and up-to-date information that is reflective of the current state of a product or services provider)